table of contents

 Cals 1-day

-Over 250 attendees from twenty-one athletics departments convened in Knoxville, TN on June 21st for the 3rd annual CALS 1-Day.
-The event hosted by Tennessee AD Danny White at the Thompson-Boiling Arena at the Food City Center.
+Approximately 200 attendees from twenty athletics departments convened in Washington DC on June 18th for the 4th annual CALS 1-Day.
+The event hosted by George Washington AD Michael Lipitz at the Charles E. Smith Center.

 CALS 1-Day combines the culture and community of CALS into a one-day regional event for athletics departments within approximately a 300-mile radius of the host site.
 It is open to collegiate athletics departments and administrators of all levels and provides an opportunity for professional development and networking.